JimengShi/JimengShi.github.io/_posts/2021-04-23-Computer Memory.md

 ## Memory & Storage

 There are a lot of memories in the computer.
 They can be divided into 2 big categories: internal memeory and external memory.
+**The big difference between them is to see if the CPU exchanges data directly.**

-### Internal memory
+### Internal memory (Directly)

 - Register: Embedded into CPU, used to save the temporary data.